TekJerry/Fishing-For-Fish/README.md

 ## MVP:
 - Search button
 - Input Text field
-- Give the client a list of recipes
+- Give the client a list of recipes (Fetching this data from an API)
-- Pictures of Recipes
+- Pictures of Recipes (Fetching this data from an API)
-- Ingredients needed for recipes
+- Ingredients needed for recipes (Fetching this data from an API)
-- Nutrition Values
+- Nutrition Values (Fetching this data from an API)
+- Using flex box make an organized website.

 ## Post-MVP:
 - When name of recipe clicked, take you to a website that has the instructions for them.